For our Layla vs. Sparrow comparison, the all-foam mattress faces off against one of the industries leading hybrids.

 As far a bounce goes, there is practically none.
 In the softer firmness sleepers should not feel stuck but may have a harder time repositioning than they would if they had flipped the bed to the Firm side which makes for a more durable surface to push around on.

-While looking at the Alexander, bounce is more accessible because of the springs.
+While looking at the Sparrow, bounce is more accessible because of the springs.
 This makes repositioning a breeze.

-Alexander’s sinkage should be pretty similar to Layla.
+Sparrow’s sinkage should be pretty similar to Layla.
 It too fosters a deep hug, but as was mentioned, this deep hug may be slightly easier to move around in because of the spring design.
-Remember sinkage and bounce may vary depending on which Firmness of Alexander you order.
+Remember sinkage and bounce may vary depending on which Firmness of Sparrow you order.

 Comparing Motion Transfer